 In 2011, 21 out of 30 EU/EEA countries participated in Euro-GASP.
-The reasons for non-participation are primarily the lack of available cultures to refer to Euro-GASP (due to the use of NAATs), the differences in diagnostic procedures in STI clinics, and the lack of resources for performing culture.
+The reasons for non-participation are primarily the lack of available cultures to refer to Euro-GASP (due to the use of nucleic acid amplification tests), the differences in diagnostic procedures in STI clinics, and the lack of resources for performing culture.
 Participation from central and eastern EU/EEA countries should be improved, as very limited information is available on the AMR profile in these countries.

 In some countries, antimicrobial drugs seem to be easily available without prescription and the use of suboptimal medication as a second-line treatment seems to be common.
-These factors increase the risk of emergence of MDR NG.
+These factors increase the risk of emergence of multidrug resistance Neisseria gonorrhoeae (MDR NG).
 Expanding Euro-GASP to more countries is therefore important to further control emergence and spread of MDR NG strains in Europe.

 - Inclusion of two additional Member States in Euro-GASP 2012

 - Ensuring that all Euro-GASP laboratories participate in the EQA programme

 - Ensuring further dissemination of Euro-GASP results though the members of the European STI network

 - Number of isolates reported through Euro-GASP

 - Number of laboratories participating in the EQA programme

 National microbial resistance